Entree3k/Edition-Manager/README.md

 Note: The `add editions for new movies` mode requires the server administrator account to be subscribed to Plex Pass in order to use.

 ## Configuration
-Before using EMP, please configure `/config/config.ini` according to the following example:
+Before using EMP, please configure the `/config/config.ini` file according to the following tips (example).
 ```
 [server]
 # Address of the Plex server, formatted as http://server IP address:32400 or http(s)://domain:port